iloveitaly/git-history-extraction/README.md

 ## Limitations

 - Large commit ranges may generate significant output; consider narrowing the time range
-- AI summarization requires network connectivity and OpenAI API access
+- This tool extracts and formats data only—AI summarization requires external tools
 - Git must be available in PATH

 ## Requirements